×Gasteraloe beguinii (Radl) Guillaumin

 Lizard Tail, Pearl Aloe

-x Gasteraloe beguinii is an elegant succulent with rosettes of triangular, dark green to reddish leaves covered with white tubercles.
+x Gasteraloe beguinii is an elegant succulent that forms rosettes of triangular, dark green to reddish leaves covered with white tubercles.
 It grows up to 10 inches (25 cm) tall and blooms at the same time as Aristaloe aristata.
-The flowers are the same color as the flowers of A. aristata, with dark tips but no faint lines and no basal swelling.
+Flowers are the same color as A. aristata, with dark tips but no faint lines and basal swelling.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).